MohammadrezaFarahmand/Shopping-store/README.md

 Launches the test runner in the in
 See the section about [running tests](https://facbo.gihu.ir-reat-appdo/runig-tt for moe information.
 Builds the app for production to the `bild`
-It correctly bundles React in production mode and optiizes hebild for te bst perfrmance.
+It correctly bundles React in production mode and optiizeshebild for te bst perfrmance.
 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed